Ottawa Car Accident Lawyers

 - Dram shops – Restaurants, bars, nightclubs, liquor stores, and other places that sell or serve alcohol to guests and patrons can be held accountable when they over-serve or sell alcohol to people who are already under the influence.
 If an impaired driver’s drunk driving causes you serious injuries, the dram shop may be held accountable as well.

 - Government agencies – Who is at fault when the roadways are dangerous?
 The government agencies responsible for keeping the roads hazard-free and maintained could be accountable if you suffered injuries due to a car accident caused by hazardous road conditions.

 - Other third parties – There are many other parties who could share blame for the car accident you were involved in.
 In cases where parts malfunctioned, auto distributors, parts designers, and manufacturers could share the blame.
-Other third parties who could be liable for your injuries include auto mechanics, safety inspectors, and more.
+Other third parties who could be liable for your injuries include auto mechanics, safety inspectors, rideshare companies, and more.

 If you hope to recover maximum compensation for your car accident damages, your car accident lawyer will need to carefully examine the circumstances of your case.
 We will work tirelessly to gather the evidence needed to uncover who is liable for your Ottawa car accident injuries.

 If you have suffered serious injuries in a car accident, you may be wondering how much your case could be worth if you made the decision to pursue your claim.